-Hisarönü is a colorful and pretty active town with it’s cozy bazaars, bars, cafes and restaurants.
+Hisarönü is a colorful and pretty active town with its cozy bazaars, bars, cafes, and restaurants.
 It can remind you of the western towns in movies.
 Located between Ölüdeniz and centrum of Fethiye.
 12 km away to Fethiye, 2 km away to Ölüdeniz.
-Hisarönü is at a point where Babadağ, Kayaköy and Fethiye meet, covered with pine trees.
-By the reason, it is at a higher level than Ölüdeniz & Fethiye, the weather is much cooler and the pine forest breeze adds fresh air to your night.
-It’s one of the most popular place for night life.
-Even though it’s not on the coast line, especially British people prefer to buy their houses there.
-In time it became as a small British town.
-So don’t surprise if you feel yourself in England.
-To be established in pine forests on high hills makes this town special with it’s fresh climate.
-If you like nature sports like hiking, trekking, biking, horse riding etc. you can keep that place in your mind as an alternative.
+Hisarönü is at a point where Babadağ, Kayaköy, and Fethiye meet, covered with pine trees.
+For this reason, it is at a higher level than Ölüdeniz & Fethiye, the weather is much cooler and the pine forest breeze adds fresh air to your night.
+It’s one of the most popular places for nightlife.
+Even though it’s not on the coastline, especially British people prefer to buy their houses there.
+At the time it became a small British town.
+So don’t be surprised if you feel yourself in England.
+To be established in pine forests on high hills makes this town special with its fresh climate.
+If you like nature sports like hiking, trekking, biking, horse riding, etc. you can keep that place in your mind as an alternative.

 Saklikent (The Hidden City)

 Another wonder of nature Saklıkent is really hidden between the big rocks of the mountain.
 47 km away to Fethiye.
 It was found by a shepherd 25 years ago.
 Now it’s under protection with the declaration of ‘National Park’.
 To be at this pretty deep and long canyon is almost like playing hide & seek.
-This wonderful valley is a very nice example of natural formation occurred from the calcareous terrain which was eroded by water in time.
-With its water spreading out from the ground, the waterfalls pouring from the surrounding slopes and the harmony of water sounds… It’s impossible not to be enchanted.
-After an effective trekking you can enjoy eating fresh trouts directly fished from their own water.
+This wonderful valley is a very nice example of natural formation that occurred from the calcareous terrain which was eroded by water in time.
+With its water spreading out from the ground, the waterfalls pouring from the surrounding slopes, and the harmony of water sounds… It’s impossible not to be enchanted.
+After effective trekking, you can enjoy eating fresh trout directly fished from their own water.
 Saklıkent Gorge Club, on the right photo above, is a great place to chill out.
-Additional information: Saklıkent is perfect for water sports, rafting, fishing, mud bathing and picnics.
+Additional information: Saklıkent is perfect for water sports, rafting, fishing, mud bathing, and picnics.

 TLOS ANCIENT CITY & TLOS YAKAPARK